unahouExosite/docs/portals/README.md

 `DELETE /api/portals/v1/themes/{theme-id}`

+Delete a theme.
-When deleting the current default theme the exosite system theme will be applied to the domain.
+If the default theme was deleted, the Portals system theme will be applied to the domain.

 ##### Permissions